Experienced Injury Attorneys Discuss Litigation and Pre-trial Settlements for Clients in Maryland, Virginia and Washington, D.C.

 After an injury, it is imperative that you speak with a personal injury attorney.
 An injury lawyer can help you explore your compensation options, but also determine an approximate amount of compensation that you might receive.
 Furthermore, an attorney represents you during these critical negotiations to ensure that you receive the compensation deserved.

-Contact an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today at one of our three convenient office locations.
+Contact an attorney from Koonz McKenney Johnson & DePaolis LLP today at one of our three convenient office locations.
 You can also reach us online for a free case evaluation appointment.